-- Scientists have predicted that the global average tempreature during the ice age was around 46 degrees Fahrenheit (7.8 degrees Celsius.)
+- Scientists have predicted that the global ice age temperature was around 46 degrees Fahrenheit (7.8 degrees Celsius), on average.

 - However, the polar regions were far colder, around 25 degrees Fahrenheit (14 degree Celsius) colder than the global average.

 - Studying past ice ages could help us understand our climate in the future.

 Guided by ocean plankton fossils and climate models, scientists have calculated just how cold it got on Earth during the depths of the last Ice Age, when immense ice sheets covered large parts of North America, South America, Europe and Asia.

 The average global temperature during the period known as the Last Glacial Maximum from roughly 23,000 to 19,000 years ago was about 46 degrees Fahrenheit (7.8 degrees Celsius), some 13 degrees Fahrenheit (7 Celsius) colder than 2019, the researchers said.

 Certain regions were much cooler than the global average, they found.
 The polar regions cooled far more than the tropics, with the Arctic region 25 degrees Fahrenheit (14 degree Celsius) colder than the global average.